 How to Present to Senior Executives - Nancy Duarte by Nancy Duarte | 11:00 AM October 4, 2012 Senior executives are one of the toughest crowds you’ll face as a presenter.
 They’re incredibly impatient because their schedules are jam-packed — and they have to make lots of high-stakes decisions, often with little time to weigh options.
 So they won’t sit still for a long presentation with a big reveal at the end.
-They’ll just interrupt you before you finish your shtick.
 It can be frustrating.
 Here’s how you can earn their attention and support: Summarize up front: Say you’re given 30 minutes to present.
 Set expectations: Let the audience know you’ll spend the first few minutes presenting your summary and the rest of the time on discussion.
 Create summary slides: When making your slide deck, place a short overview of key points at the front; the rest of your slides should serve as an appendix.
-Rehearse: Before presenting, run your talk and your slides by a colleague who will serve as an honest coach.
+Give them what they asked for: If you were invited to give an update about the flooding of your company’s manufacturing plant in Indonesia, do so before covering anything else.
 Sounds like a lot of work?

 Five Presentation Mistakes Everyone Makes - Nancy Duarte by Nancy Duarte | 2:00 PM December 12, 2012 We all know what it’s like to sit through a bad presentation.
 We can easily spot the flaws — too long, too boring, indecipherable, what have you — when we watch others speak.
+The thing is, when we take the stage ourselves, many of us fall into the same traps.
 Here are five of the most common, along with some tips on how to avoid them.
 1. To unearth the emotional appeal of your ideas, ask yourself a series of “why” questions.
 2. 3.
 4. 5.
 This is the seventh and final post in Nancy Duarte’s blog series on creating and delivering presentations, based on tips from her new book, the HBR Guide to Persuasive Presentations.
 Read the other posts here: Post #1: How to Present to Senior Executives Post #2: Create a Presentation Your Audience Will Care About Post #3: Do Your Slides Pass the Glance Test Post #4: Structure Your Presentation Like a Story Post #5: Disarm Your Audience When You Present Post #6: Authentic Presentations Take Practice